Fall 2023 applications

 Students can choose to work in-depth in a particular area or across multiple arts disciplines, including:

 Abu Dhabi is an exciting crossroads that is at once global, contemporary, pan-Arab, and a MENASA hub, while also remaining committed to the preservation of local, indigenous practices and aesthetics.
-The MFA program’s educational mission and style reflect this cultural richness and complexity with a methodology that is American in approach but eastern-looking in concerns and traditions.
-While the global art world knows no boundaries, it is still true that art coming from certain regions is inflected with the landscapes, materials, traditions, and specific art and craft practices of that place.
-The MFA program leverages this by using regional art and cultural spaces as “field work” and off-site learning laboratories.
+The MFA program’s educational mission and style reflect this cultural richness and complexity with a methodology informed by a global perspective.
+While the art world knows no boundaries, it is still true that art coming from specific regions is inflected with the landscapes, materials, traditions, and art practices of that place.
+The MFA program leverages this by using regional art and cultural spaces as learning laboratories, while also networking students into the art ecosystem.
+The program regularly invites international and regional artists, curators, and thinkers with diverse practices to critically engage with students’ work, their conceptual and theoretical questions, and technical and formal concerns during the two years of study.